Creates a deferred context, which can record command lists.

-- Returns DXGI_ERROR_INVALID_CALL if the CreateDeferredContext method cannot be called from the current context.
-For example, if the device was created with the D3D11_CREATE_DEVICE_SINGLETHREADED value, CreateDeferredContext returns DXGI_ERROR_INVALID_CALL.
+- Returns DXGI_ERROR_INVALID_CALL if the CreateDeferredContext2 method can't be called from the current context.
+For example, if the device was created with the D3D11_CREATE_DEVICE_SINGLETHREADED value, CreateDeferredContext2 returns DXGI_ERROR_INVALID_CALL.

 - Returns E_INVALIDARG if the ContextFlags parameter is invalid.

-- Returns E_OUTOFMEMORY if the application has exhausted available memory.
+- Returns E_OUTOFMEMORY if the app has exhausted available memory.

 A deferred context is a thread-safe context that you can use to record graphics commands on a thread other than the main rendering thread.
-Using a deferred context, you can record graphics commands into a command list that is encapsulated by the ID3D11CommandList interface.
-After all scene items are recorded, you can then submit them to the main render thread for final rendering.
+By using a deferred context, you can record graphics commands into a command list that is encapsulated by the ID3D11CommandList interface.
+After you record all scene items, you can then submit them to the main render thread for final rendering.
 In this manner, you can perform rendering tasks concurrently across multiple threads and potentially improve performance in multi-core CPU scenarios.

 You can create multiple deferred contexts.